Skip to content

 Precomputed cache

-Dead-letter queue + replay
+Dead-letter queue + replay (capture, view, single-entry actions)

 Audit trail (hash-chained, exportable)